13th Coast Guard District

 ............................
 LAUNCH STABILITY 101

-Coming soon, Stability 201 - Stability curves, how they are created, what should I know about them and what do they tell me about my boat.
+Coming soon, Stability 201 - Stability curves, how they are generated, what should I know about them and what do they tell me about my boat.

 Installed on a trailer and towable to most locations, the damage control trainer provides the opportunity for hands on practice dealing with various types of flood scenarios you may encounter on fishing boats.
 It's better to get hands on practice in a trainer than dealing with it for the first time in a real flooding situation.